-- A. "Agricultural lands" are defined as set forth in G.C.
-56016. - B. "Open space" are defined as set forth in G.C. §56059. - C. "Prime agricultural land" is defined as set forth in G.C. §56064. - D. "Vacant land" is defined as land that has no buildings on it and is not being used.
-Agricultural and open space uses are considered a land use and therefore the underlying land is not considered vacant land. - E. "SOI establishment" refers to the initial adoption of a city or special district SOI by the Commission. - F. "SOI amendment" refers to a single change to an established SOI, typically involving one specific geographic area and initiated by a landowner, resident, or local agency. - G. "SOI review" refers to a comprehensive review of an established SOI conducted as part of an MSR.
-Based on information collected in the SOI review component of an MSR, the Commission shall determine if an SOI update is needed. - H. "SOI update" refers to a single change or multiple changes to an established SOI, typically initiated by the Commission and based on information collected in the SOI review. - I. "Zero SOI" when determined by the Commission, indicates a local agency should be dissolved and its service area and service responsibilities assigned to one or more other local agencies. - J. "Study area" refers to territory evaluated as part of an SOI update for possible addition to, or removal from, an established SOI.
+- A. "Agricultural lands" are defined as set forth in G.C. §56016. - B. "Open space" are defined as set forth in G.C. §56059. - C. "Prime agricultural land" is defined as set forth in G.C. §56064. - D. "Infill" is defined as set forth in Public Resources Code §21061.3. - E. "Underdeveloped land" is defined as land that lacks components of urban development such as utilities or structure(s). - F. "Vacant land" is defined as land that has no structure(s) on it and is not being used.
+Agricultural and open space uses are considered a land use and therefore the underlying land is not considered vacant land. - G. "SOI establishment" refers to the initial adoption of a city or special district SOI by the Commission. - H. "SOI amendment" refers to a single change to an established SOI, typically involving one specific geographic area and initiated by a landowner, resident, or local agency. - I. "SOI review" refers to a comprehensive review of an established SOI conducted as part of an MSR.
+Based on information collected in the SOI review component of an MSR, the Commission shall determine if an SOI update is needed. - J. "SOI update" refers to a single change or multiple changes to an established SOI, typically initiated by the Commission and based on information collected in the SOI review. - K. "Zero SOI" when determined by the Commission, indicates a local agency should be dissolved and its service area and service responsibilities assigned to one or more other local agencies. - L. "Study area" refers to territory evaluated as part of an SOI update for possible addition to, or removal from, an established SOI.
 The study areas shall be identified by the Commission in consultation with all affected agencies.